jxg81/homebridge-actron-que/README.md

 This is an 'almost' feature complete implementation of the Que platfrom in HomeKit

-Now at version 1.0.2
+Now at version 1.1.0
  - Control either a single zone or multizone system
  - Master controller and each zone sensor will be exposed as unique, controllable accessory in HomeKit
- - Get temp and humidity data from all zones and master controller reported in homekit
+ - Get temp and humidity data from all zones and master controller reported in HomeKit
  - Get temp data from outdoor unit as a seperate accessory
  - Report battery level on zone sensors and get low battery alerts in the home app
  - Support for homebridge config UI

+New in version 1.1.0
+ - Graceful recovery from service or network outages
+ - Config option to control how adjustments to zone temperature are handled when set outside the +/- 2 degree variance with the master controller.
+ - Faster updating of current device status in HomeKit UI on HomeKit intiated state changes.

 Limitations - These options cannot be set via homekit:
  - Quiet Mode